Safeguarding and protection against sexual exploitation and abuse (PSEA)

 Our updated PSEA glossary can help you communicate more effectively with people in Pakistan who speak Punjabi, Sindhi, Balochi, Pashto and Urdu.

 This language resource helps humanitarians support affected people, including people facing humanitarian crisis and floods in Pakistan.
 Many of those in affected areas do not understand Urdu, the country’s official language.
-With over 200 terms related to preventing sexual exploitation and abuse (PSEA) in 37 languages total, this glossary can help reach communities who lack the information they need to access assistance and avoid further harm.
+With over 200 terms related to preventing sexual exploitation and abuse (PSEA) in over 40 languages, this glossary can help reach communities who lack the information they need to access assistance and avoid further harm.

 We collaborated with Social Development Direct and the Resource and Support hub to define and include locally accepted terminology, so individuals can understand their rights and seek help without feeling disrespected.
 The glossary helps local interpreters know which terms to use, and better understand what people are saying about their experiences.
 Accurate, consistant and standard translations that are appropriate to context mean the glossary can help organizations avoid confusion and stigma, and communicate more effectively on PSEA with both communities and their own staff.